nashville-software-school/server-side-dotnet-curriculum/README.md

  What kind of responses?
 I'm so glad you asked.
 All kinds!
 Javascript code, JSON, HTML code, PDFs of phone bills, pictures of cats -  whatever you want.
 They can also respond with error messages, or ruder responses like "Unauthorized", "Forbidden", or the dreaded `500: Internal Server Error` (this usually means we messed up our code somehow.)

 ## Web Apps with C#/.NET
 Wait a minute, if `json-server` worked on the front end, can't we just use that forever?
 Sigh.
 I wish we could.
-But no, even its documentation says that it is only for mocking server-side apps for a lot of good reasons:
+But no, even its documentation says that it is only for mocking server-side apps.
+Once our applications are deployed and have a lot of data, or a lot of users, we will need more robust applications for our APIs.
-1. `json-server` would have a hard time handling lots of concurrent requests (imagine 1,000 customers logging in on their browsers and making changes all at the same time)
-1. `json-server` can't really guarantee data integrity for us (another topic we'll learn more about later.)
-For example, it will let us delete data that's needed by another collection because of a foreign key)
-1. If you imagine a production application with millions of objects in each collection, `database.json` will not scale very well.
-This is why we're going to teach you SQL and how to use relational databases to build production-ready apps.

 ### C#
-C# is a very popular language with a rich toolchain and development environment for building web applications, and along with a SQL Server database provides solutions for the above problems.
+C#/.NET (along with a SQL Server database) is a very popular language and platform with a rich toolchain and development environment for building those robust web applications.
 Building our own APIs (instead of using `json-server`'s automatically generated one) also lets us create custom resources tailor-made for our application's needs.
 There are a number of things about C# that are very different from JS, including:
-1. a strong type system (variables are declared as being strings or integers, and their type stays the same for their lifetime, among other things.)
+1. a strong type system (variables are declared as being strings or integers and many other types, and their type stays the same for their lifetime, among other things.)
 1. the code is compiled first before it is run.
 Compilation is the process of turning code into another type of code before running it, which has a number of benefits that we don't need to enumerate here.

 >You will find that despite the many differences, much of the syntax that you learned for JS will transfer directly to C#.